-Previously, I wrote about a program called DownloadMover that lets you move files from one folder to another automatically.
-Unfortunately, this program is very basic and it was last updated in 2005!
+Previously, I had written about a program to automate file management tasks in Windows, but unfortunately, the program was very basic and was last updated in 2005!
 If you are looking for a program that can handle a variety of file management tasks, then you should check out Limagito FileMover.

 They have a free version called FileMover Lite, which basically restricts you to one moving rule.
-If you want to have multiple moving rules for different folders or different schedules and different file types, etc, then you would have to shell out $99 for the single PC edition!
-That price is a little hefty if you ask me, but if you’re using this for your company or IT department, it’s definitely worth the cost.
+If you want to have multiple moving rules for different folders or different schedules and different file types, etc, then you would have to shell out $200+ for the single PC edition!
+That price is ridiculous for consumers, but if you’re using this for your company or IT department, it’s definitely worth the cost.
 It’s the most advanced file copier/mover program I have seen to date.

 First off, you can check the two boxes at the top left to Run @Startup and Run in System Tray if you don’t want to install the service.
 If you want it to run as a Window service, which would negate the need to have it running in the system tray, you can click on Application Options tab at the top and choose Export to Service.
 Of course, you want to do that after you have configured the moving rule with all of its options.